dappuniversity/election/README.md

 `$ npm run dev`
 Visit this URL in your browser: http://localhost:3000

-If you get stuck, please reference the free video tutorial.
+If you get stuck, please refer the free video tutorial.